StanfordVL/taskonomy/taskbank/README.md

 # TASK BANK: A Unified Bank of 25 Pretrained Vision Tasks

-This repository provides a unified bank of pre-trained networks for 25 vision tasks spanning a wide range of 2D, 3D, and semantic problems.
+This repository provides a unified bank of pre-trained networks for **25 vision tasks spanning a wide range of 2D, 3D, and semantic problems**.
 We provide pretrained models, code for running the models on arbitrary images, as well as code for visualizing results similar to the ones shown below and [here](https://taskonomy.vision/tasks).
-The figure below shows the task outputs given a query image (top left).
+The figure below shows the outputs for a query image (top left).

 <div align="center">
   <img src="assets/task_dict_v.jpg" />